Just war theory: Contemporary Catholic doctrine

 Pope John Paul II in an address to a group of soldiers noted the following:

 Peace, as taught by Sacred Scripture and the experience of men itself, is more than just the absence of war.
 And the Christian is aware that on earth a human society that is completely and always peaceful is, unfortunately, an utopia and that the ideologies which present it as easily attainable only nourish vain hopes.
 The cause of peace will not go forward by denying the possibility and the obligation to defend it.

+Evangelical-Lutheran Churches

+The Evangelical-Lutheran Churches affirm just war doctrine; it was formulated by Martin Luther: